smartinrub/sergiomartinrubio.com/_posts/2019-07-31-java-memory-model-overview.md

 ## Stack Memory

-Java Stack memory, allocated for static purposes, stores short-lived method-specific values and references to objects in the heap.
+Java Stack memory is used for static memory allocation and during the execution of threads, stores short-lived method-specific values and references to objects in the heap.
 The memory follows a last-in-first-out (LIFO) access pattern, with size depending on the OS and being relatively small compared to Heap memory.
 It persists as long as the method is active, throwing a `java.lang.StackOverflowException` when full.

 ## Code Cache